RodrigoBrunale/BlackToColors/README.md

 ## Design Choices

+5. **Dynamic Image Size Handling**: The script now supports images of any resolution, dynamically adjusting to the size of each image for color transformations.

 1. **Why FFmpeg?** We chose FFmpeg because it's a powerful tool for handling multimedia data.
 It provides a vast array of capabilities, which made it perfect for our image transformation needs.
 2. **Directory Management**: To keep things tidy, the script creates directories for each color transformation.
 Originals are tucked safely in their own folder, ensuring they remain pristine.
 3. **Flexibility**: We've set up a COLORS dictionary, allowing you to easily add or remove colors as you see fit.
 This makes customizing the output a breeze.